tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 Manual testing involved painstakingly firing up a new VM and navigating to the CSP report test page in the VM.
 To Browserstack's credit, these VMs launch incredibly fast (10 - 30 seconds in my experience).
 Each run would take 1-2 minutes to complete, but since this was an entirely manual process, it was a lot of work to complete a test run.
 Each test run required a specific URL per browser.
 The URL contained query args that identified the browser.
 This identifying information was essential so that a report could be associated with a specific browser as relying on user agent strings is notoriously difficult to parse accurately.

-Reports were collected from the 92 different browsers, including:
+Reports were collected from 92 different browsers, including:

 * Chrome 14.0 - 44.0
 * Safari 5.1, 6.0, 6.1, 7.0, & 8.0 (OS X)